-Meaning of name: Schoenus is from the Greek word schoinos, meaning rush.
+Meaning of name: The meaning of Chaetospora is not known.
 Curvifolius is from the Latin words curvus, meaning crooked or bent, and folium, meaning leaf.

 Distribution: Occurs from Geraldton to Esperance.